rangasurendra/evening-brew-ml/README.md

 Azure Machine Learning Studio is a __collaborative, drag-and-drop tool__ you can use to __build, test, and deploy__ predictive analytics solutions on your data.
 Tutorials, videos, and example models show you how to use Studio to build and deploy machine learning models.

-## we will be focusing mainly on machine learning flow, and the algorithm selection
+## We will be focusing mainly on machine learning flow, and the algorithm selection

-__Machine learning flow__
+__What is 'Machine learning flow' means ?__

 __Asking the right question > Preparing data > Selecting the algorithm > training the model > testing the model__